 Ross McKitrick is a Professor of Economics at the University of Guelph where he specializes in environment, energy and climate policy.
 He has published widely on the economics of pollution, climate change and public policy.
 His book Economic Analysis of Environmental Policy was published by the University of Toronto Press in 2010.
 His background in applied statistics has also led him to collaborative work across a wide range of topics in the physical sciences including paleoclimate reconstruction, malaria transmission, surface temperature measurement and climate model evaluation.
 Professor McKitrick has made many invited academic presentations around the world, and has testified before the US Congress and committees of the Canadian House of Commons and Senate.

 LONG BIO: Professor McKitrick holds a BA in economics from Queen's University, and an MA and Ph.D. in economics from the University of British Columbia.
 He was appointed Assistant Professor in the Department of Economics at the University of Guelph in 1996, Associate Professor in 2001 and Full Professor in 2009.
-In 2012 he was appointed CBE Fellow in Sustainable Commerce.
+He is also a Senior Fellow of the Fraser Institute and a member of the Academic Advisory Panel of the Global Warming Policy Foundation.

 Professor McKitrick is widely-cited in Canada and around the world as an expert on global warming and environmental policy issues.
 He has been interviewed by Time, The New York Times, The Wall Street Journal, The National Post, The Globe and Mail, the CBC, BBC, ITV, Fox News, Bloomberg, Global TV, CTV, and others.
 His commentaries have appeared in many newspapers and magazines, including Newsweek and the Financial Post.
 His research has been discussed in such places as Nature, Science, The Economist, Natuurwetenschap&Techniek, The National Post, The Globe and Mail and in a front page article in the The Wall Street Journal (Feb 14 2005).